-Before we explain the relationship between disability and special educational needs, let’s take a minute to familiarise ourselves with the separate definitions for special educational needs (SEN) and disability.
+Before we explain the relationship between special educational needs and disability, let’s take a minute to familiarise ourselves with the separate definitions for SEN, special educational needs, and disability.

 What is a disability?